-Units are redeemable at the unitholders option and are classified as financial liabilities due to mandatory redemptions.
+Units are redeemable at the unitholders option and are classified as financial liabilities due to mandatory distributions.
 The units can be put back to the Fund at any time for cash based on the redemption price.
 The fair value of redeemable units is measured at the redemption amount that is payable (based on the redemption unit price) at the end of the year if unitholders exercised their right to put the units back to the Fund.
 As the Fund's redemption unit price is based on different valuation principles to that applied in financial reporting, a valuation difference exists, which has been treated as a separate component of net assets attributable to unitholders.
-Changes in the value of this financial liability are recognised in the Statement of comprehensive income as they arise.
+Changes in the value of this financial liability are recognised in the Statement of Profit or Loss and Other Comprehensive Income as they arise.